 Adherence to Investment Criteria.
-In assessing the risks and rewards of an investment in Units, potential investors should appreciate that they are relying solely on the good faith, judgment and ability of the General Partner to make appropriate decisions with respect to the nature of the Investments selected.
+In assessing the risks and rewards of an investment in Oil & Gas Royalty Income Class Units, potential investors should appreciate that they are relying solely on the good faith, judgment and ability of the General Partner to make appropriate decisions with respect to the nature of the Investments selected.
 While the General Partner has established an investment process it intends to follow when selecting Investments, certain of the investment criteria are future oriented and require the General Partner to direct investments based upon the General Partner's assessment of the likelihood of an Investment or an Oil and Gas Company continuing to meet the Investment Strategy and the Investment Restrictions in the future.
 There can be no assurance that these future oriented criteria will ultimately be met by any Investment.

-While the General Partner will assess each Producing Long Life Asset and Oil & Gas Royalty Program in its entirety, there can be no assurance that any such asset or well in a particular Oil & Gas Royalty Program will meet all of the investment criteria.
-The General Partner may determine that any such Producing Long Life Asset or such an Oil & Gas Royalty Program is acceptable to the Partnership because of its overall matching to the Partnership's investment criteria and its prudent balance of risk and potential for economic reward.
+While the General Partner will assess each Producing Long Life GORR Asset and Oil & Gas Royalty Program in its entirety, there can be no assurance that any such asset or well in a particular Oil & Gas Royalty Program will meet all of the investment criteria.
+The General Partner may determine that any such Producing Long Life Asset or such an Oil & Gas Royalty Program is acceptable to the Partnership because of its overall matching to the Partnership's investment criteria for Oil & Gas Royalty Income Class assets and its prudent balance of risk and potential for economic reward.